Misfit: The Series

-Misfit: The Series (Misfit: De serie) is a Dutch musical-comedy-drama streaming television series, which is produced by NewBe and Splendid Film for Netflix.
+Misfit: The Series (Misfit: De serie) is a Dutch musical comedy-drama television series, which is produced by NewBe and Splendid Film for Netflix.
 The series is a continuation of the Dutch film trilogy Misfit (2017–2020), which not only features new characters, but also some actors have returned to their previous roles.
 The series premiered worldwide on Netflix on October 16, 2021.

 Plot

 A completely crazy school year is dawning for the Misfits at Hoogland College, because they want to put a cool musical on stage.
 In the middle of the preparations, however, they learn that the musical will be banned, because the new headmistress Agnes wants the students to focus on discipline, good grades and learning.
 She sees the musical as a pure waste of time and energy.
 But Julia has other things in mind.
 With the Misfits and her new friends, she finds a way to circumvent the rules of the headmistress and secretly continue to work on the piece.
 Can the friends realize their dream of a musical and recapture their school?